Transmitter-device-independent quantum key distribution

-\textit{Semi-transmitter-device-independence}.--- In prepare-and-measure scenario, the transmitter as a single device produces the outcomes and quantum states, and the information security relies on the uncertainty (to the eavesdropper) of produced states given certain basis choice.
+\textit{Transmitter-device-independence}.--- In the P\&M scenario, the transmitter as a single device produces the classical outcome and the accompanying quantum state, and the information security relies on the eavesdropper's uncertainty of the key bits given the emitted quantum states.
 This uncertainty is not guaranteed if the transmitter is untrusted as one cannot rule out the case that a pre-programmed classical computer inside the transmitter that simulates the statistics.
-While the internal mechanism of a single device cannot be self-tested~\cite{supicSelftestingQuantumSystems2020}, one can employ a multipartite configuration to derive non-classical randomnesses.
+While the internal mechanism of a single device cannot be self-tested~\cite{supicSelftestingQuantumSystems2020}, having a multipartite configuration can in principle validate the non-classical randomness.

-The 1sDI scenario is closely related to the concept of quantum steering~\cite{zeng2022reliable,zeng2022OnewayEinsteinPodolskyRosen} in which three parties are involved.
-As illustrated in Fig.~\ref{f1}(a), an untrusted source distributes entangled photon pairs to the two remote parties, in which Alice's measurement device is untrusted and Bob's is trusted.
-Upon receiving the photons, Bob selects his measurements from the set $\{B_1, B_2\}$ and obtains dichotomic outcomes denoted by $b_1$ or $b_2$.
-Bob's measurement choices are also signaled to Alice as her inputs after Bob performs his measurement or receives the quantum state to be measured, which ensures the independence of Alice's inputs and Bob's states.
-The above protocol corresponds to quantum steering certification, and one is guaranteed a non-classical state distribution from the source to Bob, if the violation of steering inequalities is observed~\cite{zeng2018}.
-That is to say, if considering Alice and the untrusted source as a single device, the certification of quantum steering establishes the transmitter-device-independence~\cite{zeng2025}.
+The appropriate quantum scenario to model an untrusted transmitter and a trusted receiver is quantum steering.
+A defining question in this scenario is whether a collection of quantum states admits local hidden state (LHS) models~\cite{pusey2013Negativity, zeng2022reliable,zeng2022OnewayEinsteinPodolskyRosen}.
+As illustrated in the left panel of Fig.~\ref{f1}(a), a hypothetical source at Alice's distributes entangled photon pairs to the two parties, where Alice is untrusted and Bob is trusted.
+Upon receiving the photons, Bob randomly selects his measurements from the set $\{B_1, B_2\}$ and obtains dichotomic outcomes denoted by $b_1$ or $b_2$.
+Bob's measurement choices are signaled to Alice as her inputs only after Bob has received the photon to be measured, thus guaranteeing the no-signaling condition between Alice's operations and Bob's states.
+Alice obtains outcomes in a set $\{a_1, a_2, a_3\}$, where $a_3$ denotes a failure to produce a detection event, typically corresponding to photon loss in practice.
+This protocol implements quantum steering certification: observing a violation of the steering inequalities guarantees a non-classical (i.e. refuting the LHS models) state distribution from the Alice to Bob~\cite{zeng2018}.
+That is to say, treating Alice as the transmitter, certifying steering nonlocality establishes transmitter-device-independence~\cite{zeng2025}.